jgoizueta/solar/README.md

 We can also compute the local relative position of the sun for a given instant and place.

-Now, instead of a +Date+ we need to specify a +Time+; e.g. we can specify the given date at 1 pm like so:
+Now, instead of a `Date` we need to specify a `Time`; e.g. we can specify the given date at 1 pm like so:

 ```ruby
 time = date.to_time + 13*3600.0
 ```

-The +position+ method returns the sun's elevation and azimuth in degrees at the given time and place:
+The `position` method returns the sun's elevation and azimuth in degrees at the given time and place:

 ```ruby